-The success and challenges experienced in 19-20 and 20-21 have provided insight into the development of 21-22 through 23-24 LCAP.
+The success and challenges experienced in 19-20 and 20-21 have provided clarity for the development of 21-22 through 23-24 LCAP.
 We continue to see the value in creating a strong MTSS system to ensure accurate and appropriate interventions and also continuing to focus on literacy and ELD.
-We will continue to leverage strategies that create a healthy student culture and result in more student investment and less issues with behavior and/or the need to utilize suspension.
-We will continue to leverage additional roles such as Academic Interventionist and Dean of Students to provide targeted support.
-Finally, we will continue to leverage our mental health counselors for individual students and schoolwide programing.
+We will continue to leverage strategies that create a healthy student culture and result in more student investment and fewer issues with behavior and/or the need to utilize suspension.
+We will continue to leverage additional roles such as Academic Interventionist to provide targeted support.
+Finally, we will continue to leverage our mental health counselor for individual students and schoolwide programing.